Church of Righteous John the Russian

 Church of Righteous John the Russian in Kuntsevo is an orthodox church in Moscow, Russia, in Kuntsevo district of Western Administrative Okrug.

 Stone church of Righteous John the Russian in Moscow.
 View from west.

 The church belongs to the Deanery (Blagochiniye) of St. George, Western Vicariate, Urban Diocese of Moscow of Russian Orthodox Church.

 Church complex

-By the blessing of Patriarch Alexy II of Moscow and all Rus' a small wooden church was erected in 2004, its architectural form being "korablets" (Old Russian: кораблец, "a small ship"), which is characteristic for old Russian wooden churches and represents the Church as a sanctuary from the storms of life.

-In 2010 the Mayor of Moscow signed an order to build a church complex, thus a tract of land to build a large stone church was assigned.
-The church became a part of the Program of Building of Orthodox Churches in Moscow ("200 Churches").

 7 July 2016 the head of the Western Vicariate of Moscow Bishop Tikhon of Yegoryevsk consecrated the erected church by the brief rite.

 2 April 2017 Patriarch Kirill of Moscow and all Rus' consecrated the church by the great rite.

-The main altar of the church is consecrated in honour of Saint Righteous John the Russian, the Confessor of Faith.
-Also there is a side-altar which is consecrated in honour of the Annunciation.

-The church keeps an icon of Righteous John the Russian with a piece of his relics.
-The small wooden church is decorated with a wrought melchior iconostasis in basma technique, which blends Old Russian traditions with some elements of Byzantine style, and murals.